-- Shelter supports the proposal to increase the value of Commonwealth Rent Assistance - Shelter is concerned that increasing CRA without increasing supply may lead to rent inflation.
-Consideration should be given to the option of increasing income support as a possible alternative. - We believe that the 15% flat increase in CRA, to compensate for charging market rents for public tenants as inadequate: a 15% increase in CRA will not meet the gap between income based rent and market rent in most jurisdictions future public tenants would lose substantially, private tenants would gain little: If implemented this measure could increase poverty and destabilise social housing. - Our current policy is a 30% increase in the maximum rate of CRA.
-Currently policy also says this should be complemented by an increase to Newstart by \$50 per week. - National Shelter supports indexing CRA against variations in rental price rather than the Consumer Price Index.
-This is supported by AHURI research. - Concern that a national benchmark does not take into consideration the level of rent inflation compared to CPI..
-AHURI Research notes that whilst increases to Commonwealth Rent Assistance (CRA) are linked to CPI increases, house rents have been increasing at a faster rate than CPI.
-This means that CRA is less able to help low-income households afford a private rental property in areas that increasingly are becoming more expensive. - The indexation should reflect regional / sub-regional rent movements.
-AHURI note that as, CRA is paid at a uniform rate across the country, it means recipients in high rent areas receive the same assistance as those in low rent areas.
-As a result, recipients living in higher rent areas, such as inner city suburbs, can be disadvantaged by the setting of national rules.
-This increases the likelihood of low-income households locating to areas where rent is lower and where there are potentially lower prospects for employment, which in turn exacerbates the risk of these householders not finding or being able to maintain employment in areas close to where they live.
-This may represent a greater inequity between tenants because of geography and rental price relative to CRA than the difference between CRA for private tenants against the subsidy provided to public tenants.
+- National Shelter supports the proposal to increase the value of CRA. - National Shelter is concerned that increasing CRA without increasing supply may lead to rent inflation.
+Consideration must be given to the option of increasing income support as a possible alternative. - The 15% flat increase in CRA, to compensate for charging market rents for public tenants, is inadequate.
+A 15% increase in CRA will not meet the gap between income based rents and market rents in most jurisdictions and future public tenants would lose substantially and private tenants would gain little.
+If implemented this measure will increase poverty and destabilise social housing. - National Shelter's current policy position is that a 30% increase is required to the maximum rate of CRA complimented by an increase to Newstart by \$50 per week. - National Shelter supports indexing CRA against variations in rental price rather than the Consumer Price Index and this change is supported by AHURI. - National Shelter is concerned that a National benchmark does not take into consideration the level of rent inflation compared to Consumer Price Index (CPI) increases.
+AHURI notes that whilst increases to CRA are linked to CPI increases, house rents have been increasing at a faster rate than CPI and CRA is less able to help low-income households afford a private rental property in areas that are increasingly becoming more expensive. - CRA indexation should reflect regional/sub-regional rent movements.
+AHURI note that as CRA is paid at a uniform rate across the country, it means recipients in high rent areas receive the same assistance as those in low rent areas.
+As a result, recipients living in higher rent areas, such as inner city suburbs, can be disadvantaged by the setting of National rules, increasing the likelihood of low-income households locating to areas where rent is lower and where there are potentially fewer prospects for employment, which in turn exacerbates the risk of these householders not finding or being able to maintain employment in areas close to where they live therefore representing a greater inequity between tenants because of geography and rental price relative to CRA than the difference between CRA for private tenants against the subsidy provided to public tenants.